zerosoul/love-together/README.md

-# Yang and Wang's Love Memory
+# Yang and Cong's Love Memory

 react webapp development scaffold for mobile and pc, with or without redux/router.